-The Advertiser continues its exposure of Minister Leesa Vlamos who is further embarrassing the state of South Australia by failing to resign.
+The Advertiser continues its exposure of Minister Leesa Vlahos who is further embarrassing the state of South Australia by failing to resign.
 Unpopular Premier of the state Jay Weatherill is no where to be seen or heard as this latest scandal grabs headlines around the nation and the world.
 South Australians must be wondering if they can wait another year before removing this government and beginning the job of purging the state from what appears to be systemic and systematic corruption of the highest order.

 Opposition says Premier Jay Weatherill’s silence over Oakden nursing home scandal shows he doesn’t care

 Cash-strapped Coroner wants to review nursing home deaths

 David Penberthy: Pollies busy covering backsides over health bungles